 The Durrow Scarecrow Festival is a fun family event for young and old, with over 300 scarecrows to see around the village, in many different designs and themes.
 There’s plenty more on offer too including live music, craft workshops, country market, adult, teen and children’s entertainment, and scarecrow treasure hunt.

 When: July 26th to August 3rd 2020

 #19.
 Spraoi International Street Arts Festival, Waterford

-The 2017 Spraoi International Street Arts Festival has an exciting programme of street performances including theatre, parade and music planned for this year.
+The annual Spraoi International Street Arts Festival has an exciting programme of street performances including theatre, parade and music.
 And specially for kids, Garter Lane Arts Centre presents SprÓg Childrens Festival, during Spraoi Weekend, with workshops all week and over the Spraoi festival weekend.
 Many events are free, so pre-booking is essential.